MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

+# Minor update before printing (Mar 2024)

+The third version of the draft of the book is online now.
+It is supposed to be the final version before printing.

+Compared to the second version, the third version is improved in the sense that some minor typos have been corrected.
+Here, I would like to thank the readers who sent me their feedback.

 # 1000+ stars (Sep 2023)

 The book received 1000+ stars!
 Thank everybody!

-# Major update (Aug 2023)

-**The second version of the draft of the book is online now!!**

-Compared to the first version, which was online one year ago, the second version has been improved in various ways.
-For example, we replotted most of the figures, reorganized some contents to make them clearer, corrected some typos, and added Chapter 10, which was not included in the first version.

-I put the first draft of this book online in August 2022.
-Up to now, I have received valuable feedback from many readers worldwide.
-I want to express my gratitude to these readers.

 # Why a new book on reinforcement learning?